backtestjs/command-line/README.md

 - Added the ability to include a **note** on purchase and sale (to understand why a purchase or sale was made, the reason is reported in the “all orders” section of the HTML file);
 - Added structure `properties` inside strategy file `.ts`.
 This greatly helps in adding or proliferating strategies; just rescan and you’re done;
 - Ability to use `Node v18` or _higher_ (for this, we removed tulind and added technicalindicators, although both are old and tulind is undoubtedly a great choice.
 If you need it, you can still add it back in the fork).
+- Decoupling of [BacktestJS Framework](https://github.com/backtestjs/framework) functionality from CLI commands exposed through this project.

 What might come or be requested (f.e.):

-- Ability to call it globally from the shell command line (as the original already does);
+- Ability to call it globally from the shell command line;
-- Use of external folders for strategies, especially useful if executed globally or used as a simple dependency;
+- Specify an external folders for strategies, especially useful if executed globally (see above point);
-- Publication of documentation (for now, refer to the original, link below).
+- A bit more structured documentation, including more specific and sophisticated examples.

 Assumptions for the future:

 - The product will remain accessible and usable for free;
+- External collaborations or maintainers are always welcome.
 - Possible funding options will be considered if needed to keep the product updated, but for now, it’s not necessary or useful to think about it;
-- External collaborations or maintainers are welcome.

 ## Key Features 🌟